souyang/unit-grader/FUTURE_WORK.md

 - It mitigates the risks quickly.

-- It enables the user centric development via customized soutions provided to target groups of users.
+- It enables the user-centric development via customized solutions provided to target groups of users.

 ### Existing solutions

-There are lots of tools in market could handle both the simple and complex use cases.
+There are lots of tools in the market that could handle both simple and complex use cases.
 - [ConfigCat](https://configcat.com/)
 - [LaunchDarkly](https://launchdarkly.com/)
 - [Split](https://www.split.io/)